ksafranski/Docker-Tutorial/3.Dockerfiles/README.md

 ## Setting the Workind Directory - `WORKDIR`

 A container will run in the root unless specified to do otherwise.
-The [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir) command sets the current working directory for an image.
+The [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir) command sets the current working directory, inside the container, for an image.

 ```
 WORKDIR <path>